 The idea of letting a man pursue you might sound old-fashioned but consider this: if you’re taking the reins from the man then you’re missing out on a key part of his personality.
 A man will show you who he is by how he dates you.
 The way he communicates with you, and romances you, and tries to impress you.
 All of those actions give you insight to HIM.
 If you aggressively pursue him then you run the risk of never seeing all sides of him.

 You’re also telling him that you don’t trust that he can, or will pursue you of his own accord.
 You have to trust that you are worth chasing.
 You are worth going out on a limb for.
 You are worth the effort it takes, and is required to date someone.
 It takes patience to let a man to date you the way he feels comfortable with, and some women just don’t have the patience to do it.

 Putting trust into the guy that you want to be exclusive with shouldn’t sound like a crazy concept.
 With a little patience, and a lot of trust, you can easily find yourself in a healthy relationship.
 But fueled by insecurity, and the belief that it won’t happen unless you make it happen, can lead to a really unhappy experience.

 Letting a man pursue you doesn’t mean that you can’t let him know that you’re interested.
 Give him the green light to proceed and trust that if he likes you, he will.

+Theres is a difference between a man showing you interest, and a man that is investing in you.
 If you want a relationship with a guy, there is a plan of action that you can take to make him yours.
-But before you jump into action, assess what his level of interest is.
+But before you jump into action, assess what his level of investment is.
 You can typically judge a man’s interest by his actions.

 Take inventory on what the guy you like is already showing you.